 It is quite easy to look for any picture on an image online.
-You just need to type your words on Google and the images will be displayed immediately.
+You just need to type your words in Google search bar and the images will be displayed immediately.
 But what if you have an image and you wish to know where it came from?
-Well, technology has answers for everything and looks like it has an answer for this also and the way is known as Reverse Image Search.
+Well, technology has answers for everything and looks like it has an answer for this too – Reverse Image Search.
 It is a pretty simple way and you can track the source of your image easily.
 Let us go through a step by step procedure and show you how to do Reverse Google Image Search.

 What is Google Reverse Image Search